-If you’re spending any amount of time in the Crucible, you’re bound to bump into one of these.
+If you spent any amount of time in the Crucible during Season of the Chosen, you likely ran into one (or a dozen) of these.
 Igneous Hammer is a hard-hitting weapon with a rich perk pool.
-The catch is it’s locked behind Trials of Osiris, which makes it extremely unfriendly toward a significant share of the population.
-Trials rewards also rotate weekly and players can get access to the three-win reward by just playing enough matches if they get the respective bounty from Saint-14.
+The catch is it was locked behind Trials of Osiris, which made it extremely unfriendly toward a significant share of the population.
+It’s been removed from the loot pool, but players who got one can still keep theirs at hand.

 Fatebringer (Kinetic, 140rpm)

-The new Vault of Glass Hand Cannon has an incredible selection of perks.
+The Vault of Glass Hand Cannon has an incredible selection of perks.
 A Firefly roll can make it a weaker Ace of Spades (with the upside of not taking up an Exotic slot), but it can also drop with Explosive Payload and the raid-exclusive Rewind Rounds, which refills the magazine based on hits.
-In addition, it’s a rare 140rpm that takes up the Kinetic slot, as opposed to most other Hand Cannons that share its archetype.
+In addition, it’s a rare 140rpm that takes up the Kinetic slot, though that slot has gotten a fair bit of competition since its release.

 Bottom Dollar (Void, 120rpm)

 Avid Gambit players may already have a stock full of these.
 The Bottom Dollar is a 120rpm Hand Cannon that drops exclusively from Drifter’s game mode and packs a punch.
 Its perk pool is diverse, which can turn getting an ideal roll into a long game of patience.
 Still, it can come with perks such as Outlaw, Surplus, Rapid Hit, or Subsistence to keep reload times down, alongside damage rolls like Rampage, Multikill Clip, or Explosive Payload.

 The Palindrome (Void, 140rpm)